Blaskatronic/DurhamPolyCG/README.md

 # License #

 This code is released under GPL 3.0.
 See LICENSE.txt for more details.
-Code mostly deprecated (see MorphCT for more details at https://bitbucket.org/cmelab/morphct), but other queries should be directed to the author, Matthew Jones (mattyjones@boisestate.edu)
+Code mostly deprecated (superceded by MorphCT, for more details see: https://bitbucket.org/cmelab/morphct), but other queries should be directed to the author, Matthew Jones (mattyl.jones@dunelm.org.uk)